Provide forensic services to the Alaskan community.

 Percentage of State Crime Laboratory Service Requests Accomplished in Less than 30 Days

-Analysis of results and challenges: Total requests do not include toxicology (outsourced), DNA database samples (reported under its own metric), or proficiency/training requests (internal requests necessary for the operation of the laboratory).
+Analysis of results and challenges: Total requests do not include toxicology (outsourced to Public Health Laboratory), DNA database samples (reported under its own metric), or proficiency/training requests (internal requests necessary for the operation of the laboratory).
 Turnaround time is calculated as the time when a request for service is created until a scientific examination report is issued.

-The Latent Print Examination staff assisted the Records and Identification component for four months with processing fingerprint backlog due to shortage of staff available.
-This resulted in a 50% reduction in analyst time for latent print processing and examination.
-This negatively impacted the turnaround time of Latent Print requests, with only 43% of requests for analysis completed in less than 30 days.
+The Latent Print Examination staff assisted Anchorage Police Department (APD) latent print unit for a number of months due to shortage of staff within APD.
+This resulted in a reduction in analyst time for latent print processing and examination and an average turnaround time of 90 days.

-Forensic Biology has changed its processes such that analysis that used to occur separately, with the generation of two scientific examination reports, now is performed as a single analysis.
-While overall more efficient, the total analysis time is typically 45 days, and as such a new metric will need to be developed specifically for Forensic Biology.
-The laboratory will work with Office of Management and Budget (OMB ) to add a performance metric of 90% of all Forensic Biology requests with a turnaround time less than 60 days.
-For this reporting period, only 10% of Forensic Biology requests meet this criteria, with an average turnaround time of 89 days.
+Forensic Biology saw a 7% increase in case submissions in FY2019.
+This is significant for such a small discipline.
+Forensic Biology has changed its processes such that analysis that used to occur separately, with the generation of two scientific examination reports is now performed as a single analysis.
+Once assigned the total analysis time is typically around 45 days, and as such, completion in under 30 days is not a realistic metric.
+A new metric will need to be developed specifically for Forensic Biology such as percentage of cases completed in under 60 days with a target of 90%.
+For this reporting period, Forensic Biology has an average turnaround time of 97 days.

 Target #2: Less than 5% of unworked requests for laboratory service are over 120 days old